-Hideki Tōjō, Japanese Prime Minister (1941-44)
+Hideki Tōjō, Japanese Prime Minister (1941-44) and Minister of War (1940-44) (wikipedia). |

 The Nomonhan Incident ended on the 15th September 1939 as a result of a humiliating Japanese defeat against the Soviets.
 This loss raised a discussion in the core of the Japanese leading officers, about if they should keep pursuing their north expansion plans (Hokuhin-ron) or switch their focus to the south (Nanshin-ron) instead.